mhwalsh/myretail-server/readme.md

 Add some initial test data to the database by running the following command:

 ```
+$ node test/db.setup.js
 ```
+The server does not need to be up to execute this script.
+If database doesn't exist it will be created.
+If database does exist and contains data, the data will be dropped and regenerated.

+### Check Step
-Test the services is working locally by navigating to this this url in your prefered browser [http://localhost:3003/product/ID](http://localhost:3003/product/ID)
+Test the services is working locally by navigating to this this url in your prefered browser [http://localhost:3003/product/13860428](http://localhost:3003/product/13860428)

 ## Project stucture